wpengine/atlas-content-modeler/readme.md

 # Atlas Content Modeler by WP Engine

+[!WARNING]
+Atlas Content Modeler is getting prepared for deprecation.
+The functionality is being moved to Advanced Custom Fields.
+Official dates and more information will be coming soon.

 A WordPress plugin to create custom post types and fields for headless WordPress sites.

 [Download the latest plugin zip file](https://downloads.wordpress.org/plugin/atlas-content-modeler.latest-stable.zip).